cf_xarray.accessor.CFAccessor#

 property coordinates: dict[str, list[Hashable]]#

-Property that returns a dictionary mapping valid Coordinate standard names for .cf[] to variable names.
+Mapping valid Coordinate standard names for .cf[] to variable names.

 This is useful for checking whether a key is valid for indexing, i.e. that the attributes necessary to allow indexing by that key exist.
 However, it will only return the Coordinate names ("latitude", "longitude", "vertical", "time") present in .coords, not in .data_vars.